scijava/scyjava/README.md

         You can pass a single integer to make a 1-dimensional array of that length.
         :return: The newly allocated array

+    java_source(data)
+        Try to find the source code using SciJava's SourceFinder.
+        :param data:
+            The object or class or fully qualified class name to check for source code.
+        :return: The URL of the java class

     jclass(data)
         Obtain a Java class object.